 - Add the crushed canned tomatoes and blitz again until nearly smooth.

 - Add the coconut milk and blitz until perfectly smooth.
-Transfer the sauce to a medium-sized saucepan and heat on high.
+Transfer the sauce to a medium-sized saucepan, mix in the stock, and heat on high.
 Now would be a good time to begin cooking the pasta, following the package instructions.

 - When just beginning to boil, reduce the heat to medium-high and allow to cook between 15-20 minutes until thickened to your satisfaction.